Saliva Hormone Test FAQs

 Should I stop taking my hormone supplements to take the saliva test?

 You do not have to stop hormone supplementation to take the saliva test.
 In fact, it's a good idea to use saliva testing as a method for evaluating the effects of the supplement program you are currently on.
 This allows you and your health care provider to monitor how well your body is metabolizing hormone therapy and make adjustments as needed.
 If you are presently supplementing with topical hormones (creams, gels or patches), which deliver hormones through the skin, saliva testing more accurately reflects these levels than other measurement methods such as serum blood testing.

 How should I time my hormone supplements with the saliva test?

-For men or women using supplemental hormones, refer to these guidelines, specified to the type of hormones you are taking:
+For men or women using supplemental hormones such as progesterone cream, refer to these guidelines, specified to the type of hormones you are taking: